RawFish69/Nori/README.md

 # Nori
+- Database Repository of Project Nori

-Nori is a chat bot project currently running on Discord and Kook 24/7.
+- Nori is a chatbot project operating on Discord and Kook 24/7.
 It uses the `SlashCommand` prefix format, for example: `/help`.

 ## Supported Features

 ### General purpose
 - AI response (conversation with memory)
 - AI image generation
+- Database Query and Caching (Owner only)
 - Task manager, in chat TO-DO List (Owner only)
 - Weather status
 - Flight traffic status